ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

 2. As soon as a nRF Connect SDK version 1.8.0 is installed you see the "Open IDE" buttons and for each installed version you also see a button with and arrow showing downwards.
 Click this button and click on "open command prompt" or "open bash".

 NOTE: Please use nRF Connect SDK Version 1.8.0.
-Some needed files are not available in nRF Connect SDK V1.9.0 or later!!!

 3. go to the folder __nrf/samples/matter/lock__